Soccer-Spain at the 2022 World Cup: who is in Luis Enrique's 26-man squad? | Sports-Games

 Busquets, the last remnant of Spain's 2010 triumph, will be tasked with marshalling their young midfield. * Forwards: Ferran Torres (Barcelona), Nico Williams (Athletic Bilbao), Yeremi Pino (Villarreal), Alvaro Morata (Atletico Madrid), Marco Asensio (Real Madrid), Pablo Sarabia (Paris St Germain), Dani Olmo (RB Leipzig), Ansu Fati (Barcelona).

 Morata is likely to lead the forward line in Qatar as their preferred number nine in recent years.
 Fati has also got the nod but the forward is still working his way back to peak form after being plagued by knee injuries.
-What are some notable omissions?
+WHO ARE THE NOTABLE OMISSIONS?

-* Liverpool midfielder Thiago Alcantara failed to make the cut having seen his role has diminish with the rise of teenagers Pedri and Gavi.
-Which teams will Spain face in the group stage?
+* Liverpool midfielder Thiago Alcantara failed to make the cut having seen his role diminish with the rise of teenagers Pedri and Gavi.
+WHICH TEAMS WILL SPAIN FACE IN THE GROUP STAGE?

-* Spain will face Costa Rica, Germany and Japan in Group E. * Spain will play a warm-up match against Jordan on Nov.
-17.
+* Spain will face Costa Rica, Germany and Japan in Group E. WHAT WAS SPAIN'S SQUAD AT THE 2018 WORLD CUP?

-What was Spain's squad at the 2018 World Cup? * Goalkeepers: David de Gea (Manchester United), Pepe Reina (Napoli), Kepa Arrizabalaga (Athletic Bilbao).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)